petersilva/drobo-utils/README.txt

 =========================

 Drobos work well under linux with ext3.
-You can, of course set up an NTFS or HPFS+ or FAT32 if you really want, but it seems actively counter-intuitive on Linux.
+You can, of course set up an NTFS or HFS+ or FAT32 if you really want, but it seems actively counter-intuitive on Linux.
+Developers of Drobo-utils have not tested HFS.
+Good success is reported with Ntfs-3g, but the performance is much lower than what is typically reported with ext3.
-Have not tested HPFS, but ntfs-3g works fine as well.
-Unless you are going to physically move the disk to between systems, the native (ext3) format has many advantages, most significant being speed.
+Unless physically movement of the disk to between systems is required, the native (ext3) format is the best option.

 Drobo Pro
 =========